Hans Jordan

 Hans Jordan (27 December 1892 – 20 April 1975) was a German general during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords of Nazi Germany.

+Early life and career

+Jordan was born in Scheuern in 1892 and entered the Royal Prussian Army in 1912.
+He served in World War I, and at the end of the war was an Oberleutnant posted as an orderly officer on the staff of the 80th Reserve Infantry Division.
+He remained in the peacetime Reichswehr as a career officer.
+He was a battalion commander from 1934 to 1937 and commander of instruction groups at the Kriegschule in Munich and Wiener-Neustadt between 1937 and 1939.

 World War II

-Jordan was given command of the 9th Army on 20 May 1944.
-The Soviet offensive Operation Bagration began on 22 June 1944.
-In the northern sector the Soviet offensive the 1st Belorussian Front under the command of Colonel General Konstantin Rokossovsky breached the 9th Army defensive positions south and north of Babruysk.
+Jordan commanded Infantry Regiment 49 (1939–1941), the 7th Infantry Division (1941–1942) and VI Army Corps (1942–1944).
+He was given command of the 9th Army on 20 May 1944.
+The Red Army offensive Operation Bagration began on 22 June 1944.
+In the northern sector, the 1st Belorussian Front under the command of Colonel General Konstantin Rokossovsky breached the 9th Army defensive positions south and north of Babruysk.
 The city was encircled on 27 June 1944; Jordan was relieved of command on 26 June.
+He was transferred to the Operational Zone of the Alpine Foothills in August 1944, where he remained until Germany's surrender in May 1945.